MagicWaterBee/ECE391/README.md

 mp2 is a mazegame.

 mp3 is an simple OS based on x86 structure.
-It was also contributed by my teammates, Guan Zimu, Xie Tian and Yuan Yue.
+Also contributed by my teammates, Guan Zimu, Xie Tian and Yuan Yue.